okutbay/MongoHead/README.md

 To show a simple entity implementation, our sample application contains an entity named "Test".

 ### Data Layers
+Coming soon

 ### Business Layers
+Coming soon

-> :boom: **PS: To keep things in one place we've placed entity, data layer and business layer**
+> **PS: To keep things in one place we've placed entity, data layer and business layer in to the same class file**

 # MongoDB
 Setup and installation details can be obtained from official web site.